 I enjoy and understand how bringing together ART & SCIENCE can make a garden special not only to its specific environment but also to the client’s need to find peace.

 I’ve been growing and planting my own garden since I could walk.
-With 7 years experience at Earl May in Sioux City, IA and an Associate of Applied Science Degree at Norfolk, NE as well as numerous tours of many gardens and visits to several State and National Parks.
+Started my career as a young adult with 7 years experience at Earl May in Sioux City, IA and an Associate of Applied Science Degree at Norfolk, NE.
+I am certified by the Association of Professional Landscape Designers (APLD) as well as numerous tours of many gardens and visits to several State and National Parks.

 My thinking is….. how do you pick a favorite anything….
 Like cars, plants all have a specific function and beauty!
 Favorite for what application??
 Like for example: If you were looking for a native shade tree here in Omaha that supported the most species of life, had amazing form/character, has great American history, can tolerate Nebraska’s adverse weather (flood and drought) and, grows in compacted soil…… I would pick a Bur Oak.